bigboomdesign/big-boom-rule-of-three/README.md

 # WP Rule Of Three

-A plugin the generate a responsive rule of three
+A plugin to generate a responsive rule of three